ryrob30/mobile-services.en/help/ios/getting-started/dev-qs.md

 ## Add the SDK and config file to your project {#section_93C25D893B4A4CD3B996CF3C5590C8DC}

 1. Launch the Xcode IDE and open your app.
-1. In Project Navigator, drag the `AdobeMobileLibrary` folder and drop it under your project .
+1. In Project Navigator, drag the `AdobeMobileLibrary` folder and drop it under your project.
 1. Verify the following:

     * The **[!UICONTROL Copy Items if needed]** checkbox is selected.